daattali/ggExtra/README.md

 <img src="inst/vignette_files/ggExtra_files/figure-markdown_strict/ggmarginal-extraparams-1.png" style="display: block; margin: auto;" />

-You don't have to supply a ggplot2 scatterplot, you can also just tell ggMarginal what dataset and variables to use, but of course this way you lose the ability to customize the main plot (change text/font/theme/etc).
+You don’t have to supply a ggplot2 scatterplot, you can also just tell ggMarginal what dataset and variables to use, but of course this way you lose the ability to customize the main plot (change text/font/theme/etc).